openzipkin/zipkin/zipkin-storage/cassandra/README.md

 millisecond resolution as opposed to microsecond (which the query represents).
 The final query shows that the input is rounded up to the nearest millisecond.

 The reason we can query on `duration` is due to a SASI index.
-Eventhough the search granularity is millisecond, original duration data remains microsecond granularity.
+Even though the search granularity is millisecond, original duration data remains microsecond granularity.
 Meanwhile, write performance is dramatically better than writing discrete values, due to fewer distinct writes.